buildtesters/buildtest/docs/buildtest_perlmutter.rst

 - Validate the buildspec using ``buildtest buildspec validate``
 - Add a regular expression on ``stdout`` stream and make sure test fails
 - Check output of test via ``buildtest inspect query``
-- Update regular expression to match output and rerun test until it passes.
+- Update regular expression to match output with value of **$LMOD_VERSION** reported in test and rerun test until it passes.

 Exercise 3: Querying Buildspec Cache